malmahasnah/capstone-team2-winter-quarter/README.md

 To run the FCI with KCI or "fast KCI" algorithm:
 1. Run >pip install -r requirements.txt
 2. Run >python3 FCI-fastKCI.py

-**TODO, adjust instructions for Fast KCI + normal KCI +also add instructions for the counterfactual computing part.